email: tony@lathes.co.uk

 A wide range of accessories was always listed for the

 Major including a vertical band-saw, horizontal band-sander, disc sander with tilting table, flexible-drive attachment, metal-turning compound slide rest with a 4-way tool post, long-hole boring equipment and the (very rare) speed-reducing backgear assembly to assist when turning very large diameter bowls.
 The previously-mentioned Planer-thicknesser, mortising attachment and tilting saw table were all improved in later versions with added capacity and strength.
-The last machines to be designed at the Derby works were the Mk.
+The last machines to be designed at the Derby Works were the Mk.
 3 Woodworker and a development of it, the International Woodworker, a very much more heavily-built device with a powerful 3 h.p. motor driving an expanding and contracting variable-speed drive unit.
 How many of this final; model were built is uncertain but the unit consisted of a Major-based wood lathe together with a 45-degree tilting 23.375" x 23" saw bench with panel supports, a planer with a 33-inch by 7.25-inch bed (with rebating table and thicknesser attachments) and a slot mortiser unit.

-By the 1970s the original
+By the 1970s, the original

 Twelve-in-one Universal Combination Woodworking Machine and Lathe had developed into the Mk.
-3 Woodworker and "International Woodworker" machines that, with longer and wider planers, deeper-cutting saw benches and stronger mortisers better approached the capacity and versatility offered by a proper wood-machining centre..
+3 Woodworker and "International Woodworker" that, with longer and wider planers, deeper-cutting saw benches and stronger mortisers better approached the capacity and versatility offered by a proper wood-machining centre..

 The cheapest model in the original Major Universal Woodworker range was the Major Majorette with its bed cut down to 27-inches long and no between-centres turning capacity.